pmorissette/bt/docs/source/intro.rst

     test = bt.Backtest(s, data)
     res = bt.run(test)

 Now we can analyze the results of our backtest.
-The :object:`Result <bt.backtest.Result>` object is a thin wrapper around `ffn.GroupStats <http://pmorissette.github.io/ffn/ffn.html#ffn.core.GroupStats>`__ that adds some helper methods.
+The :class:`Result <bt.backtest.Result>` object is a thin wrapper around `ffn.GroupStats <http://pmorissette.github.io/ffn/ffn.html#ffn.core.GroupStats>`__ that adds some helper methods.

 .. code:: python